Catherine Healy - Warwickshire counselling and psychotherapy services

 Training, qualifications & experience

-As well as working in private practise I have previously worked as a locum senior mental health practitioner and cognitive behavioural therapist for CAMHS services outside of the Warwickshire district.
-I also am the therapy lead for a third sector organisation that works with vulnerable young people.
+I also spent 6 years working as the therapy lead for a third sector organisation that works with vulnerable young people.
 This has enhanced my private work as I work with a rounded approach to therapy, confident in signposting and engaging other services to support families as units to improve their lives and relationships.

 Prior to working as a therapist I have 12 years of experience in mental health and health and social care.
 I have worked both within the NHS and charitable sectors caring for and promoting the health and wellbeing of people with learning disabilities and mental health issues.
-I have worked in both community teams and in secure inpatient units, with experience of psychiatric intensive care through to rehabilitation wards and independent living.
+I have worked in community teams and secure inpatient units, with experience of psychiatric intensive care through to rehabilitation wards and independent living.
 I have a vast knowledge and great depth of experience of mental health disorders and treatments and have a solid network within which to refer clients and families for extra support if necessary.

 BA honours degree in counselling.
 Classification: First